Three World Cup adverts catching marketers’ attention

 3. Itaú’s ‘Mostra Tua Força, Brasil’

-Itaú is far from a household name, yet according AdWeek their World Cup advert has been ranked as the most-viewed on YouTube, beating Nike, Pepsi and Gatorade to the spot.
+Itaú is far from a household name, yet according AdWeek their World Cup advert has been ranked as the most-viewed on YouTube.
+It beat Nike, Pepsi and Gatorade to the top spot.

-YouTube determined the top ten adverts by factoring in organic and paid views, watch time and audience retention in the build-up to the World Cup.
+YouTube determined the top ten adverts by factoring in organic and paid views, watch time and audience retention.
 YouTube limited its World Cup leader board to one ad per brand, noting that the ten ads accumulated 125 million minutes of watch time and 83 million views combined.

-Itaú, a Brazilian bank and the official sponsor of the Brazilian football team, released its advert ‘Mostra Tua Força, Brasil’ using the hashtag #issomudaojogo (roughly translated as ‘this changes the game’) and has reached almost 44 million views on YouTube.
+Itaú, a Brazilian bank and the official sponsor of the Brazilian football team, released its advert ‘Mostra Tua Força, Brasil’.
+Using the hashtag #issomudaojogo (roughly translated as ‘this changes the game’), it has reached almost 44 million views on YouTube.
 The video combined three high profile Brazilian musicians from a variety of genres to capture the attention of World Cup fans and still-smarting Brazilians disappointed by their 2014 defeat.

-For better or worse, these three brands have caught the attention of marketing commentators and the public alike to generate huge viewing figures, strong ROI and sometimes unwanted attention.
+For better or worse, these three brands have caught the attention of marketing commentators and the public alike.
+World Cup adverts will generate huge viewing figures, strong ROI and sometimes unwanted attention.
 With two more weeks to go of the World Cup, brands will be seeking to capitalise on the momentum the tournament has generated and reap some social capital from their campaigns.